-- Clarify the options available for those reporting sexual misconduct
+- clarify the options available for those disclosing sexual misconduct

-- Establish the expectations placed on staff who receive reports of sexual misconduct
+- establish the expectations placed on staff who receive disclosures of sexual misconduct

-- Provide a clear and consistent process for responding to reported incidents of sexual misconduct, and
+- provide a clear and consistent process for responding to disclosed incidents of sexual misconduct, and

-- Ensure that reports of incidents of sexual misconduct are handled effectively, consistently and in a timely manner
+- ensure that disclosed incidents of sexual misconduct are handled effectively, consistently and in a timely manner.

 This policy covers sexual misconduct or retaliation that occurs or is alleged to have occurred:

-- On the University of Otago campus or on other property controlled by the University
+- on a University of Otago campus or on other property controlled by the University

-- Where the affected party is a University of Otago student or employee and there is a connection between the circumstances of the misconduct and the University
+- where the affected party or the respondent is a University of Otago student or employee and there is a connection between the circumstances of the misconduct and the University.

 - Affected party